tfassbender/LegendOfAsamnir/README.md

   - **isSensor:** Defines whether the whole body of the object should be a sensor.
   - **addSensor:** Defines whether a sensor is to be added to the body.
   - **sensorRadius:** Defines the radius of the sensor that might be added to the body.

+  - **initAction:** A value from the [GameObjectAction](core/src/net/jfabricationgames/gdx/object/GameObjectAction.java) enum, that is executed after the game object was added to the map

   - **drops:** The items that the object may drop.
 See [Dropping Items](#dropping-items) for more details.
   - **dropPositionOffsetX:** The offset to change the position where items will be dropped.